Slaughter and May

-Slaughter and May is an international law firm headquartered in Bunhill Row, London.
-Founded in 1889, Slaughter and May is considered to be one of the most prestigious law firms in the world and is a member of the "Magic Circle" of elite London-headquartered law firms.
-In addition to London, it has offices in Beijing, Brussels and Hong Kong.
+Slaughter and May is a British law firm headquartered in London, England.
+Founded in 1889, it has offices in Beijing, Brussels and Hong Kong in addition to London.
+The firm is a member of the "Magic Circle", a group of leading London-based multinational law firms.

 History

-Slaughter and May was founded on 1 January 1889 by William Capel Slaughter and William May.
+Slaughter and May was founded on 1 January 1889 by William Capel Slaughter and William May both previously of Ashurst Morris Crisp (later Ashurst).
 The firm's first office was located at 18 Austin Friars in the City of London.
 In 1974, the firm opened an office in Hong Kong, being the first London law firm to establish a presence there.
 During the 1980s and 1990s, the firm acted on a number of privatisations in the United Kingdom, including those of British Airways, British Gas and British Steel Corporation.

 In 2002, Slaughter and May moved to its current London office at One Bunhill Row.
 Slaughter and May closed its New York office in September 2004 and its Singapore office in October 2004, instead referring its U.S. work to Wall Street firms and its Southeast Asia work to the Australian firm of Allens Arthur Robinson.
 In December 2005, Slaughter and May agreed to cede its Paris office to the French law firm Bredin Prat.
 In 2009, the firm opened an office in Beijing, China, to focus mainly on M&A and outbound and inbound investment.

-In comparison to the other Magic Circle firms, Slaughter and May has a minimal overseas presence.
+In comparison to other Magic Circle firms, Slaughter and May has a minimal overseas presence.
 Its international practice largely relies on relationships with local law firms in other countries, many of which themselves have minimal overseas presence, and thus do not compete with Slaughter and May.
 These closely associated firms have included Clayton Utz, Corrs Chambers Westgarth and Gilbert + Tobin in Australia; Bell Gully in New Zealand; BonelliErede, Bredin Prat, De Brauw Blackstone Westbroek, Hengeler Mueller and Uría Menéndez in continental Europe; Shin & Kim and Kim & Chang in South Korea; and three of the Big Four law firms in Japan.